-There are over one million wood-burning stoves in use, in my village every house has one including our village shop, community hall and pub.
+There are over one million wood-burning stoves in use, in my village, every house has one including our village shop, community hall and pub.

-What is the government is going to do?
+What the Government is going to do?

 The Government has introduced certification for stoves that meet their new standards.
 They carry an "ecodesign" label and soon these will be the only stoves available.